Why Are People Opting out of Central Air Conditioning?

-Central air conditioning was once the gold standard, the desired form of cooling during the hot summer months.
-Portable cooling systems such as portable air conditioners or air coolers, were mainly purchased by apartment dwellers that lived in old buildings where central air conditioning was not an option.
+Central air conditioning was once the gold standard, the desired form of cooling during hot summer months.
+Portable cooling systems such as portable air conditioners or air coolers were mainly purchased by apartment dwellers that lived in old buildings where central air conditioning was not an option.

 The comparison below covers some of the biggest benefits of air coolers: